hadipourh/talks/README.md

 # My Talks

-The LaTex sources for my talks.
+The LaTeX sources for my talks.
 Feel free to reuse these sources for your own talks.

 ## FSE 2020